Lap steel guitar

 In the early twentieth century Hawaiian music and the steel guitar began to meld into other musical styles, including blues, jazz, gospel, country music and, particularly, the country music sub-genres Western swing, honky-tonk, and bluegrass.
 Lap steel pioneers include Sol Hoopii, Bob Dunn, Jerry Byrd, Don Helms, Bud Isaacs, Leon McAuliffe, Josh Graves, Pete Kirby, and Darick Campbell.

 Conceptually, a lap steel guitar may be likened to playing a guitar with one finger (the bar).
-This abstraction illustrates one of the instrument's major limitations: its constraint to a single chord that is not changeable during a performance without re-tuning the instrument.
+This abstraction illustrates one of the instrument's major limitations: when strummed it is constrained to simple transpositions of its tuning.
+This is why slide guitars are usually tuned to an open tuning and more complex changes, for example from major to minor, require re-tuning the instrument.
 An early solution was to build lap steel guitars with two or more necks, each providing a separate set of differently-tuned strings on a single instrument.
 The performer's hands could move to a different neck at will.
 Although in the early 1940s, elite players recorded and performed with these multi-neck guitars, most musicians could not afford them.
 The problem was addressed in 1940 by adding pedals to the lap steel to change the pitch of certain strings easily, making more complex chords available on the same neck.
 By 1952, this invention revolutionized how the instrument was played, in many ways making it virtually a new instrument, known as a "pedal steel".
 An overwhelming majority of lap steel players adopted the pedal design, and, as a result, the lap steel became largely obsolete by the late 1950s, with only pockets of devotees in country and Hawaiian music remaining.